 There are a number of campus and Chancellor's Office resources to help support faculty in teaching online:

-- Blackboard: our CSUSB learning management system
+- Canvas: our CSUSB learning management system

 - CSU Quality Assurance for blended & online courses: the CSU offers several online courses to support faculty.
 You can see the schedule and register for the online courses on the CSU-QA website.